Timon of Athens: Authorship

-Since the nineteenth century, suggestions have been made that Timon is the work of two writers, and it has been argued that the play's unusual features are the result of the play being co-authored by playwrights with very different mentalities; the most popular candidate, Thomas Middleton, was first suggested in 1920.
+Since the 19th century, suggestions have been made that Timon is the work of two writers, and it has been argued that the play's unusual features are the result of its co-authorship by playwrights with very different mentalities; the most popular candidate, Thomas Middleton, was first suggested in 1920.

-The play contains several narrative inconsistencies uncharacteristic of Shakespeare, an unusually unsatisfying dénouement, drastically different styles in different places and an unusually large number of long lines that do not scan.
+The play contains several narrative inconsistencies uncharacteristic of Shakespeare, an unusually unsatisfying dénouement, drastically different styles in different places, and unusually many long lines that do not scan.
 One theory is that the play as it appears in the First Folio is unfinished.
-E. K. Chambers believes Shakespeare began the play, but abandoned it due to a mental breakdown, never returning to finish it.
-F. W. Brownlow believes the play to have been Shakespeare's last, and remained uncompleted at his death.
+E. K. Chambers believes Shakespeare began the play, but abandoned it due to a mental breakdown and never finished it.
+F. W. Brownlow believes the play was Shakespeare's last and remained uncompleted at his death.